 Florida Bar Board Certified Elder Law Attorney

 Certified attorneys in elder law specialize in assisting clients with estate planning, including trusts, wills, durable powers of attorney, health care surrogate designations and living wills.
-Additionally, Elder Law Attorneys assist clients with public benefit planning (in particular Medicaid and Veteran’s benefits), guardianships, probates, trust administration, and life care planning.
+Additionally, Elder Law Attorneys assist clients with public benefit planning (in particular Medicaid and Veteran’s benefits), probates, and trust administration.
 Ms. Byrski has met all of the requirements for this certification which include: passing a peer review, completing 120 hours of continuing education, and passing a written examination demonstrating knowledge, skills, and proficiency in the field of elder law.

 VA accreditation by the Department of Veterans Affairs (“VA”) enables Mary to give advice to and file benefit claims for veterans.
 Accreditation refers to the authority granted by the VA to those attorneys who meet the established standards.
 The Department of Veterans Affairs stated purpose in requiring attorney accreditation is to ensure that claimants for VA benefits receive, “…qualified assistance in preparing and presenting their claims.”
 With this certification, Byrski Estate & Elder Law has the distinction of being one of only a handful of firms in Charlotte County with a VA Accredited attorney.
 To receive accreditation, federal law requires an attorney to complete an application and continuing legal education requirements.
 An attorney must also establish that he or she is of good character and reputation.
 The privilege of accreditation carries with it the responsibility to maintain specified standards of conduct and comply with the laws that govern VA representations, as set forth in the United States Code and the Code of Federal Regulations.
 The VA accreditation system is designed to ensure that lawyers who represent VA claimants have a thorough understanding of the VA health and benefit systems, so that they may provide quality assistance in the preparation, presentation and prosecution of those claims.